hughpyle/ASR33/README.md

 Hard-copy terminals were superseded in the 70s by the "glass TTY" and then increasingly smart CRT terminals with nice fonts, even color and graphics.
 So the Teletype machinery is obsolete, but the data formats (serial ASCII) and the central expectations of what a terminal could do (interactive input and output) are still baked into everything.
 In this sense the Teletype is "compatible".
 PC-compatible, Linux-compatible, Android-compatible, Internet-compatible, because it's their foundational I/O device.

 #### Paper Tape
 In the "ASR" (Automatic Send-Receive) Teletype models there are two additional I/O devices: a paper-tape reader for input, and a paper-tape punch for output.
-[Punched paper tape](https://en.wikipedia.org/wiki/Punched_tape) is a great way to store and communicate data, although it's limited in capacity (10 characters per inch, or 2.66 kilometers per megabyte), slow (the Teletype can read/write at 10 bytes per second), and tears quite easily.
+[Punched paper tape](https://en.wikipedia.org/wiki/Punched_tape) is a great way to store and communicate data, although it's limited in density (10 characters per inch, or 2.66 kilometers per megabyte), slow (the Teletype can read/write at 10 bytes per second), and tears quite easily.

 #### ASCII
 The keyboard and printer use ASCII, which is a 7-bit character encoding [standardized in 1963](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.96.678&rep=rep1&type=pdf), with numbers, upper-case letters (no lowercase!), punctuation, and several _control characters_.
 (Some of the punctuation is [unusual](https://twitter.com/33asr/status/1052956789086531584)).